Aliases for AKR1A1 Gene

 GeneCards Summary for AKR1A1 Gene

-AKR1A1 (Aldo-Keto Reductase Family 1, Member A1 (Aldehyde Reductase)) is a Protein Coding gene.
-Diseases associated with AKR1A1 include ethylene glycol poisoning and methanol poisoning.
-Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
-GO annotations related to this gene include oxidoreductase activity and alditol:NADP+ 1-oxidoreductase activity.
+AKR1A1 (Aldo-Keto Reductase Family 1 Member A1) is a Protein Coding gene.
+Diseases associated with AKR1A1 include Ethylene Glycol Poisoning and Fetal Alcohol Syndrome.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Glycerolipid metabolism.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and alditol:NADP+ 1-oxidoreductase activity.
 An important paralog of this gene is AKR1B1.